4 - 5 days

 If a red top is used, transfer separated serum to a plastic transport tube.

-Patient should fast for 12 hours and abstain from alcohol for 24 hours prior to collection.
+Patient should abstain from alcohol for 24 hours prior to collection.
 For those who are younger than six months, draw prior to next feeding.
 Blood should be collected before breakfast in the morning and prior to any medication.

 Sample type other than serum received